nuvibit/nuvibit.com/content/english/products/foundation-blueprint/_index.md

       - title: "Implementation"
         enable: true
         image: "images/products/foundation-blueprint-implementation.png"
-        content: "Once we have a clear overview and gathered all requirements, we assemble a team of specialists to build a tailored Cloud Foundation based on our Blueprint.
+        content: "Once we have a clear overview and gathered all requirements, we assemble a team of specialists to build your tailored Cloud Foundation based on our Blueprint.
                   We adapt our Foundation Blueprint Terraform modules to perfectly fit your needs and support you during implementation.<br/><br/>
                   If needed, we can also adapt or build the tooling required for Infrastructure as Code deployments with Terraform."